 Local debt advice centres

-There are a number of Debt advice centres linked to or run by churches within the geographical area of the diocese:
+There are a number of debt advice centres linked to or run by churches within the diocese:

 - Aldershot – Christians against Poverty run in conjunction with The Kings Church.